1875 Scottish Cup final: Renton

-After receiving a walkover against Glasgow side Blythswood in the first round, Renton faced fellow Dunbartonshire club Helensburgh.
-The exact date of the match is unknown, however, it was played in Renton sometime between 21 and 28 November 1874 and the home side won 2–0.
+After receiving a walkover against Glasgow side Blythswood in the first round, Renton hosted fellow Dunbartonshire club Helensburgh on 21 November 1874 and the home side won 2–0.
 Renton were then involved in one of just two quarter-final matches as they defeated the Glasgow side Eastern 1–0 at home on Boxing Day.
 In the semi-finals, they face Dunbartonshire rivals Dumbarton.
 The first match, played in Renton, finished in a 1–1 draw before Renton eliminated their rivals with a 1–0 away win.

 Match

 Report

 Renton won the toss and elected to play with the slight breeze to their backs.
 In the first half, Queen's Park soaked up pressure from a Renton side who elected to play the ball long and tackle hard.
-Despite this, they were unable to breakdown Queen's Park who created chances for Jamie Weir, Harry McNeil and Tom Highet.
+Despite this, they were unable to break down Queen's Park who created chances for Jamie Weir, Harry McNeil and Tom Highet.
 However, referee A. Campbell ended the half with the game scoreless.

 After the interval, a change of ends saw the wind now in Renton's faces.
 Queen's Park were on the front foot but couldn't find a breakthrough and the spectators had to wait until the last 15 minutes for the three goals.
 Angus MacKinnon opened the scoring from a Weir corner before, five minutes later, McNeil ran forward and set up Highet for 2–0.
 Shortly before full time, Billy McKinnon sealed the win with a fine shot.

 Edinburgh newspaper The Scotsman reported after the game that the match was "an exceptionally rough one" with "charging which seems to be the speciality of the Renton men".